-Join us at the University of Connecticut School of Law for a panel discussion on “Faith-Based Legal Advocacy for the Common Good” featuring: Leila Mustafa, J.D.
+We hosted a panel discussion at the University of Connecticut School of Law on “Faith-Based Legal Advocacy for the Common Good” featuring: Leila Mustafa, J.D.
 (Constitutional Law Center for Muslims in America), Sr. Mary Ellen Burns, J.D., (Apostle Immigrant Services), and Sophia Schloen, J.D.
 (Lawndale Christian Legal Center).

 5:30pm - Opening Remarks, Ismail Royer (Director of Islam and Religious Freedom at the Religious Freedom Institute) | Moderator Introduction, Maryam Bitar